 Publication of a COVID-19 pilot study from Münster in the International Journal of Infectious Diseases

-A COVID-19 pilot study from Münster (60 patients) about the significance of previous infections with OC43 viruses on COVID-19 disease progression has now been accepted for publication in the International Journal of Infectious Diseases (for more information click here.
+A COVID-19 pilot study from Münster (60 patients) about the significance of previous infections with OC43 viruses on COVID-19 disease progression was published in the International Journal of Infectious Diseases (for more information click here).

 By measuring OC43-NP antibodies it is possible to better identify individuals at increased risk for severe COVID-19 disease progression.
 This issue is clinically relevant with respect to the use of new, limited therapies for COVID-19 patients (identification of patients at risk) and for the prioritization of vaccinations.